Novant8/svt-web-demonstrator/README.md

     }
     ```
-3. Now that you have obtained the modified token replace it with the original token and reload the page.
+3. Now that you have obtained the modified token, do a log out , replace it with the original token by placing it in the cookie section and reload the page.

 ### CWE-209: Generation of Error Message Containing Sensitive Information
 1. In the log in function there is a console.trace(err) that in case of an error reports all the path following the error.
 If by chance there should be an internal system error, we can simulate it by simply changing the name of the database, the attacker receives this error.